Analysing how a study builds on, confirms or contrasts with previous work is key to appraising its reliability

 As graduates and post-graduates ourselves, we’ve been there too.
 And it’s why we built Scholarcy.
 In this post, our goal is to help you learn some new techniques to quickly evaluate those papers you downloaded.

 Now, much has been written on how to search the literature1, and there are some great guides on how to organise your sources and how to structure your writing2.
 But when they suggest you identify gaps or weaknesses in the literature or areas of controversy, how do you actually do this?
 While there are some excellent guides3 on how to read a paper4, they tell you what to do rather than how to do it.
 When they suggest you verify the paper’s main assumptions, theoretical frameworks, and contributions, how do you go about doing that?

 Interestingly, some recommend not reading the abstract5, as this can provide a biased interpretation of the paper, given that author will often write the abstract in such a way as to show the paper in the best light.
 Jennifer Raff5 recommends reading the introduction and background first to identify:

-- what the main problem is that the researchers are trying to solve
+- the main problem that the researchers are trying to solve

 - prior work on the subject and its possible limitations